SEND Acronyms Decoded: Every Abbreviation Teachers Need

 These acronyms relate to how schools identify needs, plan support, and track progress.
 You will encounter them during provision mapping, SENCO meetings, and when writing or reviewing support plans.

-A practical example: when your SENCO asks you to "update the APDR cycle on the IEP using SMART targets before the TAC meeting," they are asking you to review the assess, plan, do, review cycle, update the individual education plan with specific and measurable targets, and have it ready for the multi-agency team meeting.
+Your SENCO wants you to update the IEP's APDR cycle with SMART targets before the TAC meeting.
+This means reviewing the assess, plan, do, review cycle.
+Update the learner's individual education plan using specific, measurable targets.
+Have it ready for the multi agency team meeting.

 Acronym